pranavan15/service-composition-own/README.md

 ### <a name="Implementation"></a> Implementation

-Let's get started with the implementation of `travel_agency_service.bal` file, which includes the implementation of the Travel agency service.
+Let's get started with the development of `travel_agency_service.bal` file, which includes the implementation of the Travel agency service.
 This is the service that acts as the composition initiator.
 It gets requests from users for tour arrangements and communicates with other necessary services to successfully arrange a complete journey for the user.
 Refer the code attached below.
 Inline comments are added for better understanding.

 ##### travel_agency_service.bal